kjsce-codecell/month-of-mern-week-1-challenge/challenge/README.md

 3. If water is put against fire, water gets a point as water extinguishes fire.
 4. If tree is put against water, tree gets a point as tree absorbs water.
 5. The option picked by the computer would be auto-generated using random function and for user, there would be an option to pick.
-6. There will be 3 rounds for the winner to be decided.
-7. User can play multiple rounds, the winner of the previous round will be displayed on the screen
+6. User can play multiple rounds, the winner of the previous round will be displayed on the screen
-8. The general mock up of the UI screen is attached below:
+7. The general mock up of the UI screen is attached below:
 <img src = "assets/mockUI.jpeg">